Concesssion - While, Although, Though

 3. While the city can be expensive for young people, it is a fun place to live.

-Point 3: While (Concessions) vs. While (during, when)
+Point 3: While (Concession) vs. While (During)

 1. While working from home is convenient, it is boring.
 (Concession)